wiktor-falek/wiktor-falek/README.md

 • Self taught programmer on the journey to get hired as a backend web developer 🚀

-• Currently trying to learn frontend 🖌️
+• Currently focused on learning frontend 🖌️

 • Located in Sweden, Jönköping area 💯